South London and Maudsley NHS Foundation Trust: Governance

-The Chief Executive appointed in 2013 is Matthew Patrick, a psychiatrist with a background in psychoanalysis who was formerly head of the Tavistock and Portman NHS Foundation Trust.
+Ade Odunlade became South London and Maudsley NHS Foundation Trust’s new Interim Chief Executive Officer in November 2025.
+He brings more than 30 years of experience to the Trust, in clinical leadership, clinical transformation, workforce development learning and development, and senior management roles.
+He continues to chair the NHS Providers Chief Operating Officers Network.

-Former Member of Parliament Sir Norman Lamb was appointed chair of the trust in December 2019.
+Jane Bailey was appointed as Chair of South London and Maudsley in 2025.

 Services

 The Trust provides a wide range of mental health and substance misuse services.
 The Trust provides care and treatment for a local population of 1.3 million people in south London, as well as specialist services for people from across the country.
 The Trust provides mental health services for people of all ages from over 100 community sites in south London, three psychiatric hospitals (the Bethlem Royal Hospital, Lambeth Hospital and the Maudsley Hospital) and specialist units based at other hospitals.

 In March 2016 it established a joint venture with the Macani Medical Centre in Abu Dhabi to provide child and adolescent services with specialisms in autism, Obsessive Compulsive Disorder and eating disorders.
 Maudsley International also signed an agreement with the Ministry of Public Health in Qatar for expert advice to help advance Qatar's national mental health strategy.

 It established a joint venture limited liability partnership with Northumbria Healthcare Facilities Management, run by Northumbria Healthcare NHS Foundation Trust in 2019.
 This will run its private and international work, develop its capital assets and employ its facilities staff.
 It will initially employ 192 existing staff.
 It plans rapid growth in the United Arab Emirates and China.